Check out the adorable decorations we used for a butterfly themed birthday party!

-Butterfly Party Printables
+Butterfly Themed Party Printables

 I knew that I wanted the three colors in a gradual fade from light to dark – to mimic an ombre effect.
 So, I worked with Amy at Shirley K Designs and she came up with the cutest printables!

 Then I cut out the letters on some white cardstock and added them to the banner.
 It was the easiest thing to do – it took me about 20 minutes total.

-– Butterfly #2 Wall Treatment:
+Butterfly #2 Wall Treatment:

 Then I just laid them out on my kitchen table in the shape I wanted them.
 I bent up the wings on each side and used tacky tape (that play dough like stuff that is reusable) to stick it to the wall.
 The tacky tape was perfect because I could reposition them really easily until I got the shape just right.

-– Printable Party Circles
+Printable Party Circles

 I used the 2″ circle butterfly printables on the soda bottles and the wheat grass containers.
 During the party, the little girls loved to peel them off and stick them on their shirt.
 They were all so happy to get a “sticker” as well as a soda! 🙂

 I LOVED the invitations she designed.
 I sent her the wording and a basic description of how I wanted them to look and it was like she could see exactly the picture I had in my mind!

-– Printable Favor Labels
+Printable Party Favor Labels

 I love the font she used on the printable favor labels.
 They were the perfect touch of something to add to the popcorn boxes I found at Zurchers.
 At the end of the party we filled them with candy and sent the girls home happy!

-Guest Table Garland:
+Guest Table Butterfly Garland

 I wanted to add decoration to the table where guests would sit without taking up too much space or obstructing their view.
 When I found these butterfly garlands at Hobby Lobby – in the colors of the party – I knew it was a sign from heaven! 🙂 Just kidding.
 Kind of.